cowsay-blog/hexo-webpack/README.md

 > 🚧 To be continued...

 - Hexo generator
-  - to generate routes for output files, and detect whether entry files have been changed or not
+  - to generate routes for output files
-- Event `generateAfter`
+- Filter `after_generate`
-  - to remove entry files from routers
-  - to ensure all output files are in routes
+  - to remove unnecessary routes
+  > Entry files are served under each of their routes by default Hexo behavior,
+  > which is not necessary since only output bundles are required.

 ## Documentation
 ### Terminology